Salt Lake City, please discontinue this environmental injustice.

 All support the watershed efforts of:

 Utah Lake water is 4 times dirtier than the creek water.
-Putting Utah Lake water into a pure creeks, and de-watering creeks kills our pristine creeks.
+Putting Utah Lake water into a pure creeks, and de-watering the creeks kills our pristine creeks.

 Why hasn't Salt Lake County implemented its own "Watershed Planning and Restoration" plan to end this mess?
 Mayor Jenny Wilson 385-468-7000 mayor@slco.org